shoppad/mesa-templates/shopify/order/send-email-notification-when-order-has-notes/README.md

 The email address can be customized following the step below:

-1. Under "storage" change the value for email-address to your desired value.
+- Under "Storage", add the value for key "email-address" to a different email address.